 Lawmakers responded last week with a measure governing New Orleans legal notices that deletes almost all references to “daily” newspapers, and potentially gives other local news outlets access to government advertising dollars.

-At stake is a reliable advertising base producing up to $7 million annually, paid by state and local governments to run legal notices in local papers.
+At stake is a reliable advertising base paid by state and local governments to run legal notices in local papers.*

 The revised public-notice law, House Bill 1144, is now on its way to Gov. Bobby Jindal’s desk for his expected approval.
 It adds language that could benefit The Gambit, the city’s alternative weekly.